Snehil208001/Calculator/README.md

-📝 Summary This is a simple yet powerful Calculator App built entirely with Jetpack Compose and structured using the MVVM architecture.
-It uses ViewModel and LiveData to manage UI state, and integrates the Rhino JavaScript engine to evaluate mathematical expressions dynamically.
-The app demonstrates clean architecture, responsive UI design, and modern Android development best practices.
 📱 Jetpack Compose Calculator App
-A modern and fully functional calculator built with Jetpack Compose, following MVVM architecture using ViewModel and LiveData.
-This app supports basic arithmetic operations with real-time expression evaluation powered by the Rhino JavaScript engine.
+A sleek, modern calculator app built entirely with Jetpack Compose and structured using the MVVM architecture.
+It features real-time expression evaluation using the Rhino JavaScript engine, clean UI design, and responsive layouts, all powered by Android’s modern development tools.

 ✨ Features
-🧮 Real-time equation input and result preview

-🔄 Live updates with LiveData and ViewModel
+🧮 Real-Time Expression Evaluation
+Instantly compute and preview results as users type.

+🔄 Reactive State Management
+Built using ViewModel and LiveData for seamless UI updates.

-⚡ Expression parsing using Rhino JavaScript engine
+⚡ Dynamic Expression Parsing
+Powered by Rhino (org.mozilla.javascript) for accurate expression evaluation.

+🎨 Material 3 UI with Jetpack Compose
-🎨 Clean UI using Jetpack Compose and Material 3
+Clean and modern UI design using the latest Material components.

-📱 Responsive layout using LazyVerticalGrid
+📱 Responsive Layout
+Adapts beautifully across screen sizes using LazyVerticalGrid.

-🧠 Follows MVVM architecture pattern
+🧠 MVVM Architecture
+Follows best practices for maintainable, scalable code.

 🛠 Tech Stack
 Kotlin